Tiyon Evans

-Tiyon Evans Jr. (born March 13, 2001), is an American professional football running back for the Montreal Alouettes of the Canadian Football League (CFL).
+Tiyon Evans Jr. (born March 13, 2001) is an American professional football running back.
 He played college football for the Hutchinson Blue Dragons, Tennessee Volunteers and the Louisville Cardinals.
 Evans has been a member of the Calgary Stampeders.
 He has also spent time with the Los Angeles Rams and the Carolina Panthers of the National Football League (NFL), the Houston Roughnecks of the United Football League (UFL) and the Massachusetts Pirates of the Indoor Football League (IFL).

 College career

 Evans played college football for the Hutchinson Blue Dragons in 2019, Tennessee Volunteers in 2021 and the Louisville Cardinals in 2022.
 He played in 12 games for Hutchinson, rushing for 538 yards, nine touchdowns and adding four receptions for 43 yards and a receiving touchdown.
 Evans was also the primary kick returner with 608 total yards and two kicks returned for touchdowns.

 On November 20, 2020, Evans committed to University of Tennessee.
 He was limited for most of spring practice but despite this, he rushed for 525 yards and scored six rushing touchdowns as well as four catches for 74 yards and one score, before he was shut down due to an injury.
 On November 26, 2021, he entered the transfer portal for a second time.
 On December 6, 2021, Evans committed to University of Louisville.

 Evans played in eight games for Louisville, rushing for 525 yards and six touchdowns.
 He also had six catches for 13 yards.
 Following the 2022 season, Evans opted to enter the 2023 NFL draft.